African diva Angelique Kidjo wins Songlines Best Artist award

 The Newcomer winner, Mokoomba, is a young group from Zimbabwe but the horn-driven music is pan-African, bringing in the sounds of Congo, South Africa and other countries.
 Its "Rising Tide" album sealed the award.

-Dub Colossus' award was recognition of its work over the past 10 years in popularising Ethiopian music and blending it with modern beats.
+Dub Colossus' award was recognition of its work over the past 10 years in popularizing Ethiopian music and blending it with modern beats.

 "It's risen from being unknown to something hip and really getting an audience.
 There's a lot of people fusing Ethiopian and Western sounds so they represent a wide movement and are bringing in a lot of young people," Broughton said.